-Start by taking stock of your other investments; money invested in equities, mutual funds, in gold, in savings certificates and the various insurance premiums you are paying.
+Start by taking stock of your other investments; money invested in, in gold, in savings certificates and the various insurance premiums you are paying.
 Ideally, don’t use your long-term assets for filling in the emergency fund.

 As a first step, estimate what your monthly mandatory expenses are.
 These will include, cost of your house, utilities, groceries, payments to your house help, children’s education cost and any medical-related expenses.
 The sum total of these expenses is what should be available in your emergency fund.